container based virtualization

 VXLAN uses a MAC over IP/UDP solution to eliminate the need for a spanning tree.
 There is no VXLAN spanning tree.
 This enables the core to be IP and not run a spanning tree.
 Many people ask why VXLAN uses UDP.
 The reason is that the UDP port numbers cause VXLAN to inherit Layer 3 ECMP features.
 The entropy that enables load balancing across multiple paths is embedded into the UDP source port of the overlay header.

-In this lab guide, we are going to have a look at a VXLAN multicast mode.
+In this lab guide, we will look at a VXLAN multicast mode.
 The multicat mode requires both unicast and multicast connectivity between sites.
 Similar to the previous one, this configuration guide uses OSPF to provide unicast connectivity, and now we have an additional bidirectional Protocol Independent Multicast (PIM) to provide multicast connectivity.

 This does not mean that you don’t have a multicast-enabled core.
 It would be best if you still had multicast enabled on the core.